opentelekomcloud-docs/modelarts/umn/source/model_package_specifications/model_package_specifications.rst

       |   │  ├──config.json (Mandatory) Model configuration file.
 The file name is fixed to config.json.
 Only one model configuration file is supported.
       |   │  ├──customize_service.py (Optional) Model inference code.
 The file name is fixed to customize_service.py.
 Only one model inference code file exists.
 The files on which customize_service.py depends can be directly stored in the model directory.

--  Structure of the Caffe-based model packageWhen publishing the model, you only need to specify the **resnet** directory.
+-  Structure of the Caffe-based model package

+   When publishing the model, you only need to specify the **resnet** directory.

    .. code-block::